Lynching of Italian Americans

 Lynching of Castenego Ficarrotta and Angelo Albano in Tampa, Florida, on September 9, 1910.

 There are multiple recorded instances of the lynching of Italian Americans, most notably the 1891 New Orleans lynchings, one of the largest mass lynchings in US history.
 Between 1880 and 1921, there have been at least 50 documented cases of Italians being lynched in 9 states.
 While the vast majority of lynching victims during the late 1800s and early 1900s were African Americans, Italians were lynched in higher numbers compared to some other immigrant groups.

 About

-The vast majority of lynching victims in the United States have been African Americans.
+The majority of lynching victims in the United States have been African Americans.
 Over 4,000 African Americans have been lynched in American history.
 Around 1,000 lynching victims have been white.
 Among white lynching victims, American Jews, Italian Americans, a German-American, a Finnish-American, and others have been lynched.
 Some Mexican-Americans, Asian-Americans, and Native Americans were also lynched.
-Between 1880 and 1921, there were over 50 documented cases of Italian Americans being lynched in 9 states including Florida, New Orleans, Illinois, New York, Mississippi, Arizona, Colorado, Kentucky, and Washington state.
+Between 1880 and 1921, there were over 50 documented cases of Italian Americans being lynched in 9 states including Florida, Louisiana, Illinois, New York, Mississippi, Arizona, Colorado, Kentucky, and Washington state.